Learn more about our International Business taught Master's degree.

 - Gain the specialist skills needed to do business in a global context

-- Tailor your degree to your own interests with our range of optional modules
+- Become an expert in your own areas of interest with our range of optional modules

-- Put your learnings into practice with the applied Business in Practice module
+- Showcase your learnings in practice with the applied Business in Practice module

 General entry requirements